bhchiang/rt/README.md

 ## Notes

-Inside `vmap`, because of the tracing:
+Inside `vmap`, because of the tracing performed for vectorization:

 - Avoid classes for storing data, use `jnp.ndarray`
 - Avoid conditional statements like `if / else`, use `lax.cond` (if further computation necessarey) or `jnp.where`